 |Dogs:|| In restricted areas|

-Only allowed on the Elk River Corridor and must be under voice control of the owner at all times, or on leash
+Only allowed the first 3 miles and must be under voice control of the owner at all times, or on leash

 Did You Know?